-Our executive compensation programs are designed to align the financial, operating and market performance of the Corporation with the value that the NEOs ultimately receive from the programs.
-Executive compensation has generally corresponded to the trends shown by the graph over the period from 2007 to 2012, although industry-specific factors have influenced compensation over the same period.
-Base salaries are reviewed annually.
-Our annual incentive bonus is based on financial and operational performance objectives that are within Management's control and may not always align with share price movement.
-However, the realized value from long-term incentive awards is directly affected by our share price performance over the period, as declines in our share price have a direct impact on the value of the NEOs' outstanding RSU and DSU holdings and the in-the-money value of outstanding stock option awards.
+As set out above, executive compensation has generally corresponded to shareholder return, although industry-specific factors have influenced compensation over the same period.
+Furthermore, while the annual incentive bonus component of the compensation program is based on financial and operational performance objectives that are within Management's control and may not always align with share price movement, the realized value from long-term incentive awards is directly affected by the Corporation's share price performance over the period.
+Declines in share price have a direct impact on the value of the NEOs' outstanding RSU and DSU holdings and the in-the-money value of outstanding stock option awards.